swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 | card_controls                  | Promote features like locking/unlocking cards or managing spending limits.
 | card_conversion                | Support portfolio flips, product migrations, or bulk transitions.
 | operational                    | Address administrative needs (e.g., updates for reissued cards).
-| other                          | Other method that can be clarified in the sub_category
+| other                          | Other method (can be clarified in the source sub_category field)
 | unknown {default}              | Used when the business intent is not identifiable.

 ### Source Sub_Category
 Additional Details of **The Why**.
 Custom text to provide any additional context if applicable.
 | Property Values: sub_category  | Description                                                                                                                                   |
 | ------------------------------ | ---------------------------------------
-| <free-form text>               | Custom text used to provided any additional context for selected category
+| <free-form text>               | Custom text used to provided any additional context for selected category.

 ### Source Device
 The **Where**.
 Specifies the platform or device through which the cardholder engaged.

 | Property Values: device        | Description                                                                                                                                   |
 | ------------------------------ | ---------------------------------------
-| desktop                        | Interaction occured via a desktop.
+| desktop                        | Interaction occured via a desktop browser.
 | mobile                         | Interaction occurred within a native mobile app.
 | mobile web                     | Interaction occured via a mobile browser.
 | unknown {default}              | Used when the device type is not identifiable.